• Skip to primary navigation

 a bowl of kewpie mayo, a bowl of sriracha and a bowl of soy sauce to marinade the fish before baking

-• Kewpie.
-This is Japanese Mayo which is readily available at many grocery stores now.
+• Kewpie Mayo.
+This is Japanese Mayonnaise which is readily available at many grocery stores now.
 You can substitute it with regular mayo too.

 • Soy Sauce.
 To season and flavor the fish, and add that depth of taste.